hlhang-dev/ts-common-utils/README.md

-# A TypeScript Common Utils
+# A TypeScript Common Utils Library